-Standard Diploma High School Graduation Options (Students Entering 9th Grade in 2014-2015 and After)
+Standard Diploma High School Graduation Options

+(Students Entering 9th Grade in 2014-2015 and After)

 24 credit standard diploma option available to all students, including students with disabilities 24 credit standard diploma option available only to students with disabilities 24 credit standard diploma available only to students with disabilities, who take access courses and the alternate assessment.
-4 Credits English Language arts (ELA A) ELA I, II, III, IV ELA honors, Advanced Placement (AP), Advanced International Certificate of Education (AICE), International Baccalaureate (IB) and dual enrollment courses may satisfy this requirement.
-Must earn credits for all of the courses listed in the first column May substitute a CTE course with content related to English for English IV courses listed in the first column May substitute access courses · 4 Credits Mathematics One of which must be Algebra I and one of which must be Geometry Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra I and Geometry Must earn credits for all of the courses listed in the first column May substitute a CTE course with content related to mathematics for one mathematics credit (except for Algebra I and Geometry) Must earn credits for all of the courses listed in the first column May substitute access courses for general education courses May substitute a CTE course with content related to mathematics for one mathematics credit (except for Algebra I and Geometry) 3 Credits Science , , , , , , , , , , , , , , , , , , , Three of the four required credits must have a laboratory component One of which must be Biology I, two of which must be equally rigorous science courses.
-An Industry certification that leads to college credit substitutes for up to one science credit (except for Biology I) An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology) Must earn credits for all of the courses listed in the first column May substitute a CTE course with content related to science for one science credit (except for Biology I) Must earn credits for all of the courses listed in the first column May substitute access courses for general education courses May substitute a CTE course with content related to science for one science credit (except for Biology I) 3 Credits Social Studies 1 credit World History 1 credit in U.S. History .5 credit in U.S. Government Must earn credits for all of the courses listed in the first column May substitute a CTE course with content related to social Must earn credits for all of the courses listed in the first column May substitute access courses for general education courses
+4 Credits English Language arts (ELA)

+- ELA I, II, III, IV - ELA honors, Advanced Placement(AP), Advanced International Certificate of Education (AICE), International Baccalaureate (IB) and dual enrollment courses may satisfy this requirement. - Must earn credits for all of the courses listed in the first column May substitute a CTE course with content related to English for English IV - Must earn credits for all of the courses listed in the first column - May substitute access courses for general education courses - May substitute a CTE course with content related to English for English IV

+4 Credits Mathematics

+- One of which must be Algebra I and one of which must be Geometry - Industry certifications that lead to college credit may substitute for up to two mathematics credits(except for Algebra I and Geometry - Must earn credits for all of the courses listed in the first column - May substitute a CTE course with content related to mathematics for one mathematics credit (except for Algebra I and Geometry) - Must earn credits for all of the courses listed in the first column - May substitute access courses for general education courses May substitute a CTE course with content related to mathematics for one mathematics credit (except for Algebra I and Geometry)

+3 Credits Science

+- Three of the four required credits must have a laboratory component - One of which must be Biology I, two of which must be equally rigorous science courses. - An Industry certification that leads to college credit substitutes for up to one science credit (except for Biology I) - An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology)

+- Must earn credits for all of the courses listed in the first column - May substitute a CTE course with content related to science for one science credit (except for Biology I) - Must earn credits for all of the courses listed in the first column - May substitute access courses for general education courses May substitute a CTE course with content related to science for one science credit (except for Biology I)

+3 Credits Social Studies

+- 1 credit World History - 1 credit in U.S. History - .5 credit in U.S. Government - .5 credit in Economics With Financial Literacy - Must earn credits for all of the courses listed in the first column - May substitute a CTE course with content related to social studies for one social studies course (except for U.S. History) - Must earn credits for all of the courses listed in the first column - May substitute access courses for general education courses - May substitute a CTE course with content related to social studies for one social studies course (except for U.S. History)